kimborgen/simple-pomodoro/README.md

 note that the transparrency comes from my window compositor (compton) and is not included in this program

+## Features
+- Normal timer
+- Pause timer
+- Reset timer to either normal or pause timer
+- System notification on timer end
+- Background color animation on timer end

 ## How to use

 Click on window to start or pause the timer
 Click on window after timer has reached zero to start pause timer

-Double click on window at any time to reset the timer back to 25 minutes
+Double click on window at any time to reset the timer back to Default Double click on window when timer is paused at Default to set timer to pause timer

 ## How to install
 For now you have to use the development version: